 Figure 1: Diagram of the external anatomy of the vulva demonstrating the relationship between the labia major and labia minor, the clitoris and its “hood” and the vaginal orifice (opening).

 In most women, when standing, the labia minora are either flush (even) with the labia majora or even receded back behind the labia majora and not visible from view.
 When the labia minora are lengthened, they protrude past the labia majora and hang beyond them downward.
 For women, a lengthened labia minora is a cause of concern.
 For some women, the appearance of the lengthened labia is a concern for aesthetic reasons.
 Back in 1995, the first labiaplasty I performed was on a woman who was a nudist and was concerned about the appearance of her genitalia.
 The other concern is more functional.
 For some women, a lengthened labia gets pulled into the vagina during intercourse and this causes discomfort.
 Whether for aesthetic concerns or functional issues, a labiaplasty is an easy to perform procedure that will address both of these problems.

 How is labiaplasty performed?

-In my experience, patient satisfaction has been very high with this procedure.
+In my experience, patient satisfaction with labiaplasty has been very high using either technique.
+The Central Wedge resection technique does offer greater flexibility to sculpt the labia and address clitoral hooding which the external trimming technique does not permit.
+Furthermore, the Central Wedge resection technique leaves the natural labial edge on the outer border of the labia whereas the external trimming technique leaves scar tissue along the outer edge of the labia.
 Complications are very rare, and have been limited to small areas of wound separation that healed spontaneously with no special care other than application of bacitracin ointment.